unfreezeeclipse/unfreezeeclipse.github.io/index.md

 How many hours a day do you waste waiting for Eclipse to respond?

-### It's time to make Eclipse work for you... not vice versa
+## It's time to make Eclipse work for you!

 Yes.
 Eclipse can work for you.